Energy and Chemical Plant Operator

 There are no specific entry requirements to work as an energy and chemical plant operator, though some employers prefer you to have completed a national certificate in energy and chemical plant operations.
-Qualifications are available through the industry training organisation MITO.
+Qualifications are available through the industry training organisations MITO and Competenz.

 Energy and chemical plant operators gain many skills on the job, and most companies offer formal in-house training on their systems, processes, and safety procedures.

-- Western Institute of Technology at Taranaki website - information about the Certificate in Process Operations (Oil and Gas)
+- Western Institute of Technology website - information about the Certificate in Energy Process Operations

 It is recommended you have at least NCEA Level 1 English, and Level 2 maths, science, computing or subjects related to mechanical engineering, or electronic engineering.